rdmorganiser/rdmo-plugins-zenodo/README.md

     ]
 }
 ```
-The `resource_type` will be set by the specific export provider, e.g. as `'dataset'` or as `'publication-datamanagementplan'`.
+The `resource_type` will be set by the specific export provider, e.g. as `'dataset'` or as `'publication-datamanagementplan'` for `zenodo-publish` export.

 Usage
 -----

-The plugins appears as export options on the RDMO project overview.
-Analoges to Zenodo this plugin can also be used with InvenioRDM instances.
+The plugins appear as export options on the RDMO project overview.
+For a Zenodo backend, it was tested against https://sandbox.zenodo.org/.
+Analogous to Zenodo this plugin can also be used with InvenioRDM instances for which it was tested against https://inveniordm.web.cern.ch/.

 Currently, the following properties of the Zenodo data model are created from RDMO attributes: